nnellans/terraform-guide/README.md

     - This is the preferred option, as credentials are kept out of your code

 ### Terraform Workspaces
-- Note: These are different from Terraform Cloud Workspaces
+- Note: These are different from Terraform "Cloud" Workspaces
 - If you create Workspaces, they each get their own State File.
 However, all Workspaces will still share the same Backend
 - State Files for Workspaces are placed in a new subfolder called `env:` and each Workspace gets its own subfolder under that:
   - `<backend>\env:\workspace1\terraform.tfstate`
   - `<backend>\env:\workspace2\terraform.tfstate`
 - Switching Workspaces is equivalent to changing the path where your State File is stored
 - In general, these are confusing.
-It can be easy to mix up Workspaces and forget which one you are currently working with
+It can be easy to mix up Workspaces and forget which one you are currently working on
 - If possible, stay away from using these!

 ---